Las Vegas After Dark

 Fremont Street Experience

-Fremont is a great walking street in Downtown Las Vegas filled aggressively with neon lights.
-Cameras are allowed, however security told us tripods are NOT allowed if they ‘touch the ground’.
+Fremont is a great walking street in Downtown Las Vegas as it's filled aggressively with neon lights.
+Cameras are allowed, however security told us tripods are NOT allowed... if they ‘touch the ground’.
 Whatever that means?
 We decided to interpret that to mean if we could put our tripod on something else - we were good.
-So we used the dozens of large trashcan tops all over to set our tripod on.
+(This was later confirmed by security.)
+So, we set the tripod up on the tops of dozens of large trashcans.
 The only reason I liked having a tripod was so I could blur all the people.

 Fireworks At The Plaza